aws/aws-application-networking-k8s/docs/guides/metrics.md

 # Gateway API Controller Metrics

-This guide explains how to access and monitor metrics from the AWS Gateway API Controller using Prometheus and Grafana.
+This guide explains how to access and monitor metrics from the AWS VPC Lattice Gateway API Controller using Prometheus and Grafana.

 ## Prerequisites

-- A running Kubernetes cluster with the AWS Gateway API Controller installed
+- A running Kubernetes cluster with the AWS VPC Lattice Gateway API Controller installed
 - `kubectl` CLI tool installed and configured
 - `helm` CLI tool installed